 Parties are required by Decision 11/CMP.1 under the Kyoto Protocol and Paragraph 18 of Decision 1/CMP.8 to establish and maintain a commitment period reserve as part of their responsibility to manage and account for their assigned amount.
-The commitment period reserve equals the lower of either 90% of a Party's assigned amount pursuant to Article 3(7bis), (8) and (8bis) or 100% of its most t CO2-eq Assigned amount for second commitment period 162,271,086 90 % of assigned amount 146,043,977 Emission from last submitted inventory 22,898,878 100% of most recently reviewed inventory multiplied by 8 183,191,025 Commitment period reserve 146,043,977
+The commitment period reserve equals the lower of either 90% of a Party's assigned amount pursuant to Article 3(7bis), (8) and (8bis) or 100% of its most recently reviewed inventory, multiplied by 8.
+Table 1.1-2 provides a calculation using both methods to calculate the commitment period reserve.
+The last column presents the commitment period reserve applicable for the second commitment period for the Croatia.